alexlaverty/laverty-mcgree-family-history/index.md

 # Introduction

-This is my attempt at putting together a history of my family, with so much information it's hard to figure out how to structure it and in what order, so I will start with myself and work my way up.

 The information will mainly focus around the descendants and ancestors of my paternal grand parents, Leonard James Laverty and Elsie Pearl McGree.

 <img src="photos/leonard-elsie-black-white.jpg">